Demonstrate (song): Background

+JoJo's third studio release, which was announced in 2007, was originally slated to be titled "All I Want Is Everything"; this was announced to have been retitled to "Jumping Trains" in 2011.
+The album was delayed multiple times due to difficulties with her record labels.
+Initially, the pop rock-influenced "Disaster" served as the album's lead single in the United States.
+However, JoJo later decided to move into a different direction musically, and announced that instead, "'Demonstrate'" would serve as the album's lead single.

-"Demonstrate" made its world premiere online & on US radio on July 17, 2012, and was scheduled for worldwide release to digital outlets on August 28, 2012.
-According to JoJo manager, the single was scheduled to be pushed up to an earlier release date and set for worldwide release.
-The cover art for "Demonstrate" was previewed on July 17, 2012 along with the release of the song.
+"Demonstrate" made its world premiere online and on US radio on July 17, 2012, and was scheduled for worldwide release to digital outlets on August 28, 2012.
 However, its digital and radio releases were eventually scrapped due to continuous issues with her record label Blackground Records.

 On December 20, 2018, JoJo surprised fans with the re-release of Demonstrate along with her self-titled debut album, sophomore album The High Road and single Disaster, released under JoJo's new label imprint Clover Music on December 21.
-The decision to re-record the singles and albums came from the removal of all of JoJo's original music released under Blackground Records from all streaming and digital selling platforms.
-Blackground owns the master licensing to the original recordings and have control over its release.
-JoJo sought after getting the original songs and albums back online, but would never come to an agreement with the label.
-JoJo's lawyer stated they’d reached the end of the statute of limitations on the re-record clause which gave her the rights to “cover” her own music.
+The decision to re-record the singles and albums came from the unavailability of all of JoJo's original music released under Blackground Records from all streaming and digital selling platforms.